 - Among all Major League Baseball players, these sluggers have the highest disclosed earnings, earning an average yearly salary of $13.4 million.

-- Minor leaguers compete for scraps, whereas Major League players earn millions of dollars.
+- Minor leaguers compete for crumbs, whereas Major League players earn millions of dollars.

 - After all, they’re working the farm system, not the major league stadiums.

 - Whatever the circumstance, everyone deserves the opportunity to participate in sports with dignity and safety.